tromey/emacs-ffi/README.md

   RETURN-TYPE is the return type; ARG-TYPES is a vector of argument types.
 If given, N-FIXED-ARGS is an integer holding the number of fixed args.
 Its presence, even if 0, means that a varargs call is being made.
-This function returns a C pointer, which should be freed using `ffi--free` when done.
+This function returns a C pointer wrapped in a Lisp object; the garbage collector will handle any needed finalization.

 * `(ffi--call CIF FUNCTION RETURN-TYPE ARG-TYPES &rest ARGS)`.
 Make an FFI call.